riceissa/vim-mediawiki/README.markdown

 autocmd FileType mediawiki let b:surround_{char2nr('w')} = "[[wikipedia:\r|]]"
 ```

+This will allow you to wikilink to Wikipedia's `pagename` by typing
+`<C-S>wpagename`.
+And because of the [pipe trick](https://en.wikipedia.org/wiki/Help:Pipe_trick),
+you don't need to type `pagename` a second time following the pipe.

 If you repeat ref names a lot, you might want to add the following custom
 surround: